| CLI LAND CAPABILITY OF

 and Biggar soil associations) rate are Class 4 and 5 depending on the

+severity of the adverse soil characteristics.
 Thin Black Chernozemic soils ore confined to the northeast part of the map sheet,

 occupying about 15 percent of the map area.
 Soils developed on moderately